dayudfarah/hello-world/README.md

 # hello-world
 This is hello world project.
-I am on of the prep moringa school.
+My project will be one of the projects